From PTFE Chemistry to ePTFE Performance

 Why the Design Works

-Matrix–fiber compatibility by design.
-Adding fibers alone (glass or carbon) can, paradoxically, reduce stretchability during membrane formation: at low draw, films do not elongate readily; at high draw, fibers tend to break.
-More importantly, PTFE’s non-stick surface does not encapsulate fibers, so they can debond or even fracture during stretching—failing to deliver the intended tie strength.
-We solve this by introducing PVDF as a PTFE-family modifier.
-Compared with PTFE, PVDF has two fluorines replaced by hydrogens; hydrogen’s smaller size and lower electronegativity enable greater chain entanglement and adhesion.
-Upon melting, PVDF encapsulates fibers and TiO₂, cushions them during draw, reduces fiber breakage, and raises sheet tie strength.
+Adding fibers alone (either glass or carbon) can, paradoxically, reduce stretchability during membrane formation.
+At low draw, films do not elongate easily, while at high draw, the fibers are prone to breaking.
+More importantly, PTFE’s non-stick surface does not bond well with the fibers, which can lead to debonding or even fracturing during stretching, ultimately failing to deliver the desired tie strength.
+We address this issue by introducing PVDF as a modifier within the PTFE family.
+Compared to PTFE, PVDF has two fluorine atoms replaced by hydrogen atoms; the smaller size and lower electronegativity of hydrogen enable better chain entanglement and adhesion.
+When melted, PVDF encapsulates the fibers and TiO₂, cushioning them during stretching, reducing fiber breakage, and enhancing the tie strength of the sheet.

-Surface activation for bonding.
-Plasma treatment further replaces surface fluorine with hydrogen, raising surface energy and interfacial adhesion.
-These added adhesion buffers draw forces during bi-axial stretching, improving tensile strength, elongation at break, and creep resistance in the finished sheet.
+Plasma treatment further replaces surface fluorine with hydrogen, which raises the surface energy and improves interfacial adhesion.
+These added adhesion buffers help distribute forces during bi-axial stretching, resulting in improved tensile strength, elongation at break, and creep resistance in the finished sheet.

-Antibacterial functionality (TiO₂), useful for pharma, food, and high-purity utilities;
+Antibacterial functionality (thanks to TiO₂), which is beneficial for pharmaceutical, food, and high-purity applications.

-A process that remains cost-effective and scalable for industrial bulk quantity supply.
+A process that remains cost-effective and scalable for industrial bulk supply.

 Where to Use It—and What to Specify